mrverdant13/coverde/README.md

   report   Generate the coverage report from a tracefile. value    Compute the coverage value (%) of an info file.

-Run "cov help <command>" for more information about a command.
+Run "coverde help <command>" for more information about a command.
 ```

 ### `coverde` sub-commands